-In Netigate, there are two types of users: administrators and non-administrators.
-These two user types is the basic setup of users but you can also limit users on a more personal level via “read” and “write” restrictions.
+In Netigate, there are two types of user: administrators and non-administrators.
+These two user types are the basic setup of users but you can also limit users on a more personal level via “read” and “write” restrictions.
 These restrictions can be used to decide what the individual users should be allowed to see and do when inside the tool.

 Administrators will be able to access everything in the Netigate platform, included in the license form purchased.
 Administrators can make account-wide changes to the settings that affect users and their conditions.
-Manage users and their permissions is one of the main tasks for a Netigate administrator.
+Managing users and their permissions is one of the main tasks for a Netigate administrator.
 An administrator will also be responsible for managing sub-accounts if you choose to work in an account hierarchy.
-Using an account hierarchy structure will enable the possibility to share settings between subaccounts managed from a top level account.
+Using an account hierarchy structure will enable the possibility of sharing settings between sub-accounts managed from a top level account.
 A Netigate account can have one or several administrators depending on the setup chosen.

-A system user will per default see every survey in an account.
+A system user will, by default, see every survey in an account.
 He or she will be able to edit, read or delete the survey of choice.
 A system user can work freely in the platform without any survey restrictions or limitations.
 Although, an administrator can always change the permissions for any user (system users included).

 A standard user has limited permissions.
 It might be that the user only gets access to certain Netigate folders or certain surveys in the account.
 It might also be that the user should be able to see survey results (Read) but not being able to edit the questionnaire itself (Write).
 All user permissions are set by an administrator in the Netigate User Management Module.